meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 - **PII / Sensitive Data Filter:** Set to `REDACT` or `BLOCK` for Credit Cards, SSNs, and sensitive identifiers.
 - **Harm & Toxicity Filter:** Block Hate Speech, Dangerous Content, and Harassment.

-Create and configure an **Agent Gateway** resource in Client-to-Agent (ingress) and/or Agent-to-Anywhere (egress) mode and attach the Model Armor security template to the Agent Gateway.
+Create and configure an **Agent Gateway** resource for ingress mode and attach the Model Armor security template to the Agent Gateway.
 Route traffic to your Agent Runtime instance through the governed Agent Gateway.

 ### Success Criteria